flowdock/api-docs/docs/Organizations.md

 An organization in Flowdock represents the organization/company account.
 [Users](Users) can belong to several organizations.

-Attribute `parameterized_name` is used in the URLs related to the organization.
+The attribute `parameterized_name` is used in the URLs related to the organization.
 As `parameterized_name` can be changed by the account owner, a persistent `id` is also provided in the data.

 ## List organizations